masc-it/ScrapingMonkey/docs/README.md

 # Home

-ScrapingMonkey v2 - RESTful API to scrape website content.
+ScrapingMonkey v2 - RESTful API to scrape websites.

-In this doc you will find both API calls syntax and some practical examples.
+In this doc you will find both API calls structure and some practical examples.

 Doc status: WIP